How do I choose a roommate?

 Whom do I contact in case of an emergency?

-In case of an emergency, contact any Residence Life staff member and Campus Safety immediately.
-A hall staff member is on duty in each residence hall every night and an area coordinator is on call for the campus at all times.
+In case of an emergency, contact any Residence Life staff member or Campus Safety immediately.
+A hall staff member is on duty in each residence hall every night and an area coordinator or assistant director is on call for the campus at all times.
 Campus Safety officers are on duty 24 hours-a-day and can be reached at 301-696-3548.

 How to I make a maintenance request?